running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 The game features a global chat system for players to keep in touch and a party system enabling players to team up.
 When in a party, the players help eachother and recieve loot in a turn-based sequence.
 Other perks to playing in a party includes shared EXP and the fact that items dropped by an enemy killed by a party cannot be looted by other players.
 Capes which can be bought at the same place as the expansion give the player a powerful boost in stats when joined to a party of atleast one other player.

-To participate in a party you may type these commands in chat.
+To Invite someone you can also right click them and select "Party".
+When someone invites you to a party you get a message in the chat and the sword Icon on the bottom right will light up.

+There is the following party commands as well.

 ```
 /party create